berichan/ACNHMobileSpawner/README.md

 # ACNHMobileSpawner

 Item injector for Animal Crossing: New Horizons for mobile built in Unity.
-Requires a Switch running [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere) if using the background service, with the plugin [sys-botbase](https://github.com/olliz0r/sys-botbase) installed.
+Requires a Switch running [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere) if using the background service, with the plugin [sys-botbase](https://github.com/olliz0r/sys-botbase) or [USB-Botbase](https://github.com/fishguy6564/USB-Botbase) installed.

+Refer to the Wiki for more information on [using USB-Botbase](https://github.com/berichan/ACNHMobileSpawner/wiki/USB-botbase)

 Based heavily on [NHSE](https://github.com/kwsch/NHSE).